gacosta89/knightsTour/README.md

 - [http://codepen.io/gacosta89/pen/NxRwpG.js](http://codepen.io/gacosta89/pen/NxRwpG.js)

 As you can see you can write ES6 code and then codepen will transpile it to ES5.
-The firm of the function that resolves the knights tour should be:
+The signature of the function that resolves the knights tour should be:

     (() => ({ validateCoords, generateMatrix, updateMatrix }) => {
       return ([x, y]) => ...